wakeupthecat/gastona/README.md

-All these are quite powerful tools for building application and using them with Gastona its really straighforward.
+All these are quite powerful tools for building application and using them with Gastona it is really straighforward.

 It is a GPLv3 open source project implemented in java in two variants